michael-e/email_newsletter_manager/readme.md

 - recipient personalization (by using filtered datasources in the templates)

+### Features

+- background processes for sending
+- no duplicate sending (to single recipients) in a campaign
+- feedback in the publish panel (and in the entry overview table)
+- send html and/or text emails
+- multiple recipient groups
+- flexible recipient personalization
+- multiple senders
+- "sender personalization" can be done in XSLT (using the field's datasource output which includes the sender ID and value)
+- verbose log files, gzipped (if available)

+### What this extension won't do

+At the time of writing the following features are supposed to be built in separate extensions (when the time comes):

+- email campaign statistics/tracking
+- email bounce management

 ### Advantages over the Email Newsletters extension

 - Newsletter setup is a lot easier, and so is maintenance.